20 Quick Ways to Simplify Your Life (that take 30 mintues or less)

 Want to simplify your life but just don't know where to begin or feel like you have the time?
 You're not alone.
 Many of us, including me, are on the journey toward a simpler life that has more purpose, peace and meaning.
 And it truly is a journey, not a perfect destination.

 So breathe deeply and begin by simply choosing one of these quick action steps that you can complete in only 10-30 minutes.
-These are things that will help you simplify your spaces and habits so that you'll gain the time and clarity to then be able to figure out what's most important to you and continue simplifying in even bigger ways if you wish.
+These are things that will help you simplify your mindset, your spaces and your habits so that you'll gain the stillness, time and clarity to then be able to figure out what's most important to you and continue simplifying in even bigger ways if you wish.

-Completing just one of these a day or week will help you steadily progress toward a simpler life at home and work, and receive the benefits of increased happiness, serenity and time every day.
+Completing just one of these each day or each week will help you steadily progress toward a simpler life at home and work, and receive the benefits of increased happiness, serenity and time every day.

-Taking a few minutes for a quick declutter spree is an effective way to tidy and declutter a space in a short period of time.
+Taking a few minutes for a quick declutter spree in the spaces you live in every day is an effective way to simplify your whole lifestyle right where you are at the moment.
 You can apply it to just one room at a time or to a category - ie. your clothes, all toys in the house, or all shoes and boots.
 Whatever you choose – speed is the key here; don't get bogged down by trying to go too deep - you're going for the quick win.

 Having a clear table not only visually says that everything is in order, but it may also encourage you and your family to actually eat there once in a while!
 Set a timer for 15 minutes and go through everything that's on your table and put it back in its rightful place.
 Go through any papers and toss what you can and file away others that need taking care of later.
 Clean the table top with a natural cleaner, then put a nice potted plant or a bowl of fruit on the centre of the table.